devbret/online-opsec/README.md

 #### Conclusion
 The STRIDE threat model is especially useful for understanding one's personal Online Operations Security situation.

+Now that we have overviewed a number of threat models, let's take a look at the tools and technologies accesible to the average person for remaining safe, private and informed while Online.

 ## Tools
-While the strategies one develops for personal Online OpSec are critical, let's now review different tools for staying safe, private and informed in order to accomplish/deploy those plans.
+The tools organized below are useful for remaining secure while Online.

 ### Android Device Apps
 * **[Bouncer](https://play.google.com/store/apps/details?id=com.samruston.permission)** - "*...gives you the ability to grant permissions temporarily.
 Want to tag a location or take a photo, but don't want that app to be able to use the camera or get your location whenever it wants?
 Bouncer gives you exactly that.*"